Jiofef/Partlyx/docs/Layers.md

 Infrastructure - Provides technical implementations for application needs (database access, file storage, messaging, etc.).
 --Data - Part of Infrastructure responsible for working with the database and providing data access to Services.
 Also responsible for file system persistence (saving and loading files).

 Services - Acts as a mediator between ViewModels and Core/Data.
 While Core is responsible for interactions strictly between domain objects, Services mainly manages interactions in connection with the database.
 It also provides DTO versions of objects for safe use in ViewModels.
-Full-scale actions that modify the application are executed via created commands, enabling undo/redo functionality.
+Full-scale actions that modify the content are executed via created commands, enabling undo/redo functionality.

 ViewModels - Provide the necessary data for the UI.WPF layer, and send commands in response to user actions.